 - Muscle sprains, strains, and spasms

-If you or your loved one are experiencing any of the following symptoms, visit your local emergency room for more immediate, critical care:
+If you or your loved one is experiencing any of the following symptoms, visit your local emergency room for more immediate, critical care:

 - Difficulty breathing or shortness of breath